 The implementation of the Statewide Coordinated Entry System necessitates significant, community-wide change.
 To help ensure that the system will be effective and manageable for homeless and at-risk households and for the housing and service providers tasked with meeting their needs, a comprehensive group of stakeholders was involved in its design.
-In addition, particularly during the early stages of implementation, the RICOC anticipates adjustments to the processes described in this manual.
-To inform those adjustments, the Statewide Coordinated Entry System will be evaluated by an RICOC Committee at least annually and there will be ongoing opportunities for stakeholder feedback.
+In addition, the RICOC recognizes adjustments to the processes described in this manual may be necessary.
+To inform those adjustments, the Statewide Coordinated Entry System will be evaluated regularly, including by the RICOC or a third-party it engages, and there will be ongoing opportunities for stakeholder feedback with the RICOC's CES Advisory Committee.